Integrated Community Ageing Team

 Islington

-The Integrated Community Ageing Team (ICAT) team is part of the care group delivering proactive care in Islington and known as Frailty and Complex Care Team (FACCT).
-ICAT specialises in the assessment and management of frail older people.
+The Integrated Community Ageing Team (ICAT) team is part of the care group delivering proactive care in Islington and known as the Proactive Frailty and Complex Care Team (PROFACCT).

-The consultant-led, multidisciplinary team (MDT) includes:
+The consultant-led, multi-disciplinary team (MDT) includes:

-• consultant geriatrician input from University College London Hospitals and Whittington Health
+• consultant geriatrician input from Whittington

 • a GP with specialist interest in geriatrics